-- Add Google Analytics to Your Site – Make certain you use the same Google Analytics code from your old site so that you have a complete history of your traffic.
+- Add Google Analytics and Google Analytics 4 to Your Site – Make certain you use the same Google Analytics code from your old site so that you have a complete history of your traffic.
 Each day you wait to implement this option is a day without traffic data for your website.
 We’d recommend using the Global Site Tag and placing in the HEAD section of each page of your website.

 - Create a Sitemap for Humans – We’d recommend installing a page sitemap plugin from the WordPress repository.
 The plugin is free and it will allow you to create a page of links to each one of the pages and posts within your WordPress website.

 - Create and Submit a Sitemap for Google Search Console upload the sitemap XML file– Since your new website is up and running, you’ll want Google to crawl the site as soon as possible.
 Login to Google Search Console and that is dynamically generated by the Yoast plugin.